Monthly Archives: December 2023

 ……………………………………………………………………….

-I am now working on a new wave of MFCs, using a simpler and easier to maintain design with vertical electrodes, that so far is giving good results.
+I am now working on a new wave of MFCs, using a simpler and easier to maintain design with copper-zinc electrodes, that so far is giving good results.
 In collaboration with artist Harun Morrison we will implement in March 2023 an installation at Goldsmith University London.
 Located in a garden on campus, Singing Compost will convert the electrical activity of MFCs embedded in the soil into sound.
-More details coming soon.

 ……………………………………………………………………….